 Cash and Cash Equivalents

 Cash, usually in the form of a check or credit card, is a convenient way to give.
 If you itemize your deductions on your federal income tax return, you may take a charitable gift deduction for the amount of your gift.
 If you give your gift to an endowed fund that supports a nonprofit in Iowa, you may be eligible to receive the Endow Iowa Tax Credit.
 If you can’t take the entire deduction in the first year, you may carry the balance forward into the next five years.
-When savings bonds, certificates of deposit and other ordinary income assets are gifted to the Community Foundation, you will not have to pay tax on the gain in those assets.
-You can name the Community Foundation as the primary beneficiary, contingent beneficiary or as a partial beneficiary.
+When savings bonds, certificates of deposit and other ordinary income assets are gifted to the The Keokuk Area Community Foundation, you will not have to pay tax on the gain in those assets.
+You can name The Keokuk Area Community Foundation as the primary beneficiary, contingent beneficiary or as a partial beneficiary.

 Memorials & Honors

-Contribute the securities directly to the Community Foundation – we receive the full proceeds from the sale, and you avoid capital gains tax.
+Contribute the securities directly to The Keokuk Area Community Foundation – we receive the full proceeds from the sale, and you avoid capital gains tax.
 The full proceeds from the sale of the shares may be placed in your named fund or any named fund at the Community Foundation for charitable giving purposes.
 You may claim a charitable income tax deduction in the year in which the gift is made.
 If you can’t deduct the full fair market value of the gift in the first year, you may carry the balance forward for the next five years.
 If the securities have been owned less than one year, the charitable deduction is based on your cost basis in the security.